influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/hasprefix.md

   - /v2.0/reference/flux/functions/strings/hassuffix
 ---

-The `strings.hasPrefix()` function tests if a string begins with a specific prefix.
+The `strings.hasPrefix()` function indicates if a string begins with a specified prefix.

 _**Output data type:** Boolean_